Siphon880gh/snippets-mastery/README.md

 <a href=\"javascript:void(0)\" onclick=\"scrollToSearch('I overridden')\">I overridden</a>"
 ```

-The most important field is the _goto_ field which allows opening of many links when clicking the chalkboard icon at a folder or concept line.
+The most important field is the _gotos_ field which allows opening of many links when clicking the chalkboard icon at a folder or concept line.
 This is an array entry.
 Start an entry with "./" if you are opening a file inside the folder, such as "./README.md" or "./more-info.html."
 Like a normal server, "./" is sufficient to open index.html or index.php files.
 You can also connect to external URLs.

 ## +meta.json Example